microsoft/MLOpsTemplate/src/workshop/documents/part_5.md

 2. The CD workflow will rely heavily on the Azure CLI to control the infrastructure and implement the automation of the model deployments.
 Therefore, we need to setup this workflow to login to Azure via a Service Principal to be able to leverage the Azure CLI.

-    ```bash
-    Action Items:
+    > Action Items:

-    1. Open up the 'workflow_cd.yml' file in your repo (.github/workflow location)
+    > 1. Open up the `workflow_cd.yml` file in your repo (.github/workflow location)
-    2. Update the 'creds: ${{ secrets...' section in this file to setup your secret name.
+    > 2. Update the 'creds: ${{ secrets...' section in this file to setup your secret name.
 Follow the instructions in this file annotated with #setup.
-    ```

     > Note: Please refer to [Use the Azure login action with a service principal secret](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-a-service-principal-secret) to create the proper Azure Credentials if you haven't done so already (you should have already defined such secret to complete the CI part of the workshop, i.e. [Part 4](part_4.md).